shubham3195/deep_learning3/read_me.txt

 # github is not allowing to upload 2nd model because of its size.

 # the whole work is done on colab so if for any issues refer original files of colab (rnn_snli.ipynb)

+# For embedding i used a pretrainned embedding because colab is taking much time for training purpose.(wiki)